Updated: Jun 24, 2020

 Camilla estimates that the lights were about 300 metres high in the air, but this was hard to judge.
 Initially they were stationary, but soon began making short but extremely rapid manoeuvres in the sky, both left and right, and up and down.
 When they started making these movements Camilla realized that the lights could not be from any normal aircraft or helicopter.
 The object would travel for at least a couple of hundred metres before stopping dead in the sky.
 At first it appeared to be surveying something, perhaps the airport, as this is what it seemed to be over.

-Aerial map showing the sighting location (A) and electricity pylon near Stanfeld Road (B):
+Aerial map showing the sighting location (A) and electricity tower near Stanfeld Road (B):